stevetjoa/stanford-music-364/README.md

 If you’re totally new, the simplest solution is to download and install [Anaconda for Python 2 (2.7)](https://www.continuum.io/downloads), not Python 3.
 If you can do the following without errors, then you’re set:

-- Run the IPython shell.
+1. Run the IPython shell.
     -   For Mac, at the Terminal: `ipython`.
     -   For Windows, open the application "IPython".
     Type `exit` to exit.
+2. In the IPython shell, run `import scipy, sklearn, pandas`.
+If that runs without error, congratulations.
-- Run the IPython/Jupyter notebook.
+3. Run the IPython/Jupyter notebook.
     -   For Mac, at the Terminal: `jupyter notebook`.
     -   For Windows, open the application "Jupyter Notebook".
 Alternatively for Windows: open the application "Anaconda Prompt" and type in `jupyter notebook`.

-- In the IPython shell, run `import scipy, sklearn, pandas`.
-If that runs without error, congratulations, you are set.
+    To close the IPython notebook,
+    1. Save the notebook.
+(Either use keyboard shortcut `s`, or "File | Save" in the menu.)
+    2. Close the window.
+    3. If you opened the notebook from a prompt/shell, press `<Ctrl-C>` twice to return to the prompt.

 Immediately after installing, if something doesn’t work, try closing the terminal or restarting the OS.
 Sometimes that can reset the necessary configurations.